Lorrin A. Thurston: Business

 He also became friends with early volcanologist Dr. Thomas Jaggar in 1909 and raised money to fund the Hawaiian Volcano Observatory in 1912.
 He used his newspaper to promote the national park idea and convinced the territorial legislature to fund a group of congressmen to visit Haleakalā and Kīlauea in 1907.
 The trip included a dinner cooked over active lava vents.
 He hosted a visit by the Secretary of the Interior James Rudolph Garfield in 1908, and another congressional visit in 1909.
 He convinced Governor Walter F. Frear to introduce a resolution supporting the idea, and formed a survey team to propose exact boundaries.
 His newspaper printed endorsements of the park by President Theodore Roosevelt (a classmate at Columbia), conservationist John Muir, and powerful senator Henry Cabot Lodge.

 In 1913 he explored a lava tube in Hawaiʻi Volcanoes National Park that is named after him.
 The park was finally formed in 1916.

 He added a preface and published a second edition of his grandmother's book on early missionary life in May 1921.

 His memoirs were published in a limited edition (along with those of Sanford Dole) after his death in 1931 by his newspaper.

 The newspaper business was run by his son Lorrin Potter Thurston, whose policy of using the term "Jap" during World War II pleased the military, but not local readers of Japanese descent.
 After the war readership declined, until its hostile take-over in 1962 by Lorrin's grandson Thurston Twigg-Smith who changed to a more moderate editorial line.
 In 1992 it was sold to Gannett Company as the next generation of the family had no interest in running the paper.
-Twigg-Smith wrote a book about the overthrow and the role of his grandfather in 1998, and criticizing the modern Hawaiian Sovereignty movement.
+Twigg-Smith wrote a book about the revolution and the role of his grandfather in 1998, and criticizing the modern Hawaiian Sovereignty movement.